PrivateLink

 Test connection

 Everything should just work at this point.
+In fact if your Workbench Native App starts it means that our network checks for PrivateLink have already succeeded.
 Visit your Workbench Native Application.

 1. Complete the normal OAuth managed credential flow in Workbench; you should see OAuth authentication go through PrivateLink URLs and complete successfully